cerebral/overmind/packages/overmind-website/guides/intermediate/06_statecharts.md

 1. You will have a declarative description of what actions should be available in certain states of the application
 2. Less bugs because an invalid action will not be executed if called
 3. You will be able to implement and test an interaction flow without building the user interface for it
-4. Your state definition is cleaned up as your **isDoingSomething** types of state is no longer needed
+4. Your state definition is cleaned up as your **isLoading** types of state is no longer needed
-5. You have a tool to do "top down" design and implementation instead of "bottom up"
+5. You have a tool to do "top down" implementation instead of "bottom up"

-You can basically think of a statechart as a way of limiting what actions are available to be executed in certain states.
+You can basically think of a statechart as a way of limiting what actions are available to be executed in certain transition states.
 This concept is very old and was originally used to design machines where the user was exposed to all points of interaction, all buttons and switches, at any time.
-Statecharts would help make sure that at certain states certain buttons and switches would not operate.
+Statecharts would help make sure that at certain transition states certain buttons and switches would not operate.

 A simple example of this is a Walkman.
-When the Walkman is in a **playing** state you should not be able to hit the **eject** button.
-On the web this might seem unnecessary as the points of interaction is dynamic.
-We simply hide and/or disable points of interaction.
+When the Walkman is in a **playing** transition state you should not be able to hit the **eject** button.
+On the web this might seem unnecessary as points of interaction is dynamic.
+We simply hide and/or disable buttons.
 But this is the exact problem.
 It is fragile.
-It is fragile because the visual design is all you depend on to prevent logic from running when it should not.
+It is fragile because the UI implementation itself is all you depend on to prevent logic from running when it should not.
 A statechart is a much more resiliant way to ensure what logic can actually run in any given state.

 ## Defining a statechart